 I used 2 large peonies in different shades of pink, small white flowers, and a bush of eucalyptus greenery.

-Place your greenery first, then the white flowers, then follow with the peonies.
-Secure them all with hot glue.
+Place your greenery first, then the white flowers, and follow with the peonies.
+Secure all of them to the exposed section of the embroidery hoop using hot glue.

 Step 6: Hang Up and Enjoy!